BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 *   Search the Internet for other performance approaches.

-If you jump right to concurrency without exploring these other approaches first, you might still discover that your problem is dominated by one of these issues and you must use them anyway.
+If you jump right to concurrency without exploring these other approaches first, you might still discover that your problem is dominated by one of these issues and you must use them anyway, after a complicated struggle with concurrency.
 You might also need to use them in addition to a concurrency approach.

 What Does the Term *Concurrency* Mean?
 --------------------------------------